This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

-This is a family favorite that I have been making for a couple years now.
-It's prepared vegan so that my oldest can eat it and then the vegetarians top it with cheese and Greek yogurt or sour cream!
-It's still “meaty” enough that my meat-eating extended family likes it and it has remained very filling!
+This is a family favorite that I have been making for a couple of years now.
+It’s prepared vegan so that my oldest can eat it and then the vegetarians top it with cheese and Greek yogurt or sour cream!
+It’s still “meaty” enough that my meat-eating extended family likes it and it has remained very filling!
 It took me months to perfect it, and it was totally worth it.

 - 2 cans of kidney beans (I don’t drain the liquids)